emdonahue/prov/README.md

 status  - Prints all files in Makefile directory not managed by Makefile. unset TARGET - Deletes the recipe for building TARGET from the Makefile.
 ```
+## TODO
+- import asv help system and todo exporter
+- implement status
+- add a phony dirstructure target that scans all recipes and builds all dirs. all should depend on it. or maybe all should just build dirs
+- make mv handle multiple targets and directories
+- make -h flag call script with cmd as help arg
+- make edit escape backslashes so they dont end up as ctrl chars
+- make the all target create all needed implied directories